geekodour-archives/precog-18/README.md

 the fetching part lives in `./memes/tasks/fetchmemes.py`.
 All the fetching classes inherit from the base fetching class `BaseMemeFetcher` in `./memes/tasks/fetchmemes.py`

+#### Django admin commands
-These fetch instances are called by a custom django admin command called **fetchinitialmemes** which lives in `./memes/management/commands/fetchinitialmemes.py`
-User can specify how many memes should be fetched initially from each source.

-These fetch instances were designed so that they can be ran after a specific period of iterval using celery (not implemented because of time constraints)

-So fetch and process 1000 memes initially and store processed information in the database.
+- **fetchinitialmemes**: These`(./memes/tasks/fetchmemes.py)` fetch instances are called by a custom django admin command called **fetchinitialmemes** which lives in `./memes/management/commands/fetchinitialmemes.py`.User can specify how many memes should be fetched initially from each source.
+These fetch instances were designed so that they can be ran after a specific period of iterval using celery (not implemented because of time constraints) So fetch and process 1000 memes initially and store processed information in the database.
 That's what **fetchinitialmemes** does.
+- **indexdbfields**: This django admin command indexes the mongoDB

 ### Meme Retrival Process